FluffyLabs/typeberry/CODESTYLE.md

 object is created we should be using `static` builder methods.

 The constructor can (or even must!) be there anyway, but should not have any logic, rather should just assign a bunch of fields.
+It should also be private.

 The rest should stay in the build methods.
 Naming should follow Rust convention, with builder method names like: `Bytes.fromString` or `Bytes.withLength`, etc.